dat-ecosystem-archive/organization/grants/2018-MOSS/03-final-blogpost.md

 1. Documenting the protocol and guiding developers interested in implementing the Dat protocol in other languages.
 2. A complete overhaul and rebrand of “Dat Project” into “Dat Foundation” including updating and consolidating websites and documentation.

+In line with our goal to operate transparently, we've published our reports to Mozilla in [this Github Repo](https://github.com/datproject/organization/tree/master/grants/2018-MOSS) and you can also view the [reports from inidividual contributors](https://github.com/datproject/organization/issues/1).

 **Protocol Documentation**

 A key challenge we’ve faced over the five years of developing Dat is prioritizing implementation of the protocol versus standardization.
 With a small team of developers, much of the balance has been weighed towards implementation.
 This award was a great opportunity to get people outside of the core Dat developers to evaluate and document the protocol, allowing for people to begin implementations in other languages.